-I SIT by the mosfy fountain; on the top of the hill of winds.
+I Sir by the mosfy fountain; on the top of the hill of winds.
 One tree is rustling above me.
 Dark waves roll over the heath.
 The lake is troubled below.
 The deer descend from the hill.
-No hunter at a diffance is feen; no whistling cow-herd is nigh.
+No hunter at a distance is seen; no whistling cow-herd is nigh.
 It is mid-day: but all is filent.
-Sad are my thoughts as I fit alone.
-Didst thou but appear, O my love, a wanderer on the heath! thy hair floating on the wind behind thee; thy bosom heaving on the fight; thine eyes full of tears for thy friends, whom the mist of the hill had concealed!
+Sad are my thoughts as I sit alone.
+Didst thou but appear, O my love, a wanderer on the heath! thy hair floating on the wind behind thee; thy bosom heaving on the fight; thine eyes full of tears A Garage for thy friends, whom the mist of the hill had concealed!
 Thee I would comfort, my love, and bring thee to thy father's house.

-But is it she that there appears, like a beam of light on the heath? bright as the moon in autumn, as the fun into a fummer-storm? - She speaks: but how weak her voice! like the breeze in the reeds of the pool.
+But is it she that there appears, like a beam of light on the heath? bright it it is - as the moon in autumn, as the fun in a fummer-storm?-She speaks: but how weak her voice! like the breeze in the reeds of the pool.
 Hark!

-RETURNEST thou fafe from the war?
+RETURNEST thou safe from the war?
 Where are thy friends, my love?
 I heard of thy death on the hill; I heard and mourned thee, Shilric!